 "Learn the rules like a pro, so you can break the rules like an artist" I've spent years working and learning so that I could implement this quote.
 I've learned the rules of music (arranging, harmony, rhythm, technique) so that I can break free of them and create something new every time I sit down to produce, write or mix.

-My expertise lies in production, vocals and mixing.
+My expertise lies in vocal performance, production and mixing.
 From vocal tuning, to time correcting, and creating sounds from scratch, I'm able to take reference mixes and adapt a song to have similar sonic characteristics while preserving the individuality of the artist I'm working with.

 An artist isn't much without their tools: and I've spent years acquiring the tools needed for every type of musical project that comes into my studio.

 Mixing, editing, arranging, time correcting, tuning, and even mastering are possible here at a competitive price!

 Contact me through the green button above and let's get to work.

 Steve is a wonderful vocalist with a great work ethic.
 When he took on my project, he really went to work on it and got the job done.
 I plan on working with him for future projects.
 100% recommended.

 I worked with Steve on recent VO project for a broadcast spot.
 He was easy to work with and responded quickly to any and all requests from the client.